MHP cover

 Problem

 Our client, Center for Shared Prosperity (CSP), is an organization from Carnegie Mellon University (CMU) that aims to support the Pittsburgh community.
-They needed a platform for the CMU community to access a searchable database and educate student, faculty, and staff populations about the power of supporting local minoritized businesses.
+They needed a platform for the CMU community to access a searchable database and educate student, faculty, and staff populations about the power of supporting local minority-owned businesses.
 The database website also needed to follow the brand toolkit of their original CSP website .

 Outcome